 I guess the final bit of “key information” (before we get into boring details) is that this very dexterous and versatile sleeping bag has been designed for sleepers who move around a lot.
-Whether you are a side sleeper, a front, a back sleeper or all of the apver in one single night then this bag has been designed just for you.
+Whether you are a side sleeper, a front, a back sleeper or all of the above in one single night then this Big Agnes Ultralight sleeping bag has been designed just for you.

 Big Agnes Torchlight 20 – Warmth Performance